 - Vasculitis (Wegener’s granulomatosis, also called granulomatosis with polyangiitis).

 The diagnosis of allergic rhinitis is based on consistent findings in the history and physical examination, including a seasonal or perennial pattern of rhinorrhea, congestion, and pruritis, as well as positive skin tests for sensitivity to aeroallergens.

 On examination, a clinician may observe pale or bluish nasal mucosa, edematous turbinates (with or without drainage), and “cobblestoning” of the oropharynx.
 A transverse nasal crease (the “allergic salute”), puffy eyes, and mouth breathing may be signs of allergic rhinitis in the pediatric population.
 Young children may also make a clicking sound while rubbing their soft palates with their tongues due to chronic irritation or a postnasal drip.
 Rhinoscopy will allow visualization of nasal polyps (caused by chronic inflammation), septal deviation (cocaine use or Wegener’s), foreign bodies, or tumors.

-Sinusitis is diagnosed from signs and symptoms which may include purulent nasal discharge, nasal congestion or blockage, persistent cough, headache, sinus pressure (especially when leaning forward), fever, maxillary tooth pain, and facial pain from bacterial infiltration.
-Although acute and chronic sinusitis may be asymptomatic, it often causes a decreased sense of smell (anosmia) and halitosis (especially in pediatric patients) and may exacerbate asthma due to mucosal inflammation of the nasal and paranasal sinus cavities.
+Sinusitis is diagnosed from signs and symptoms which may include purulent nasal discharge, nasal congestion or blockage, persistent cough, headache, sinus pressure (especially with forward flexion of the head), fever, maxillary tooth pain, and facial pain from bacterial infiltration.
+Although sinusitis may be asymptomatic, it often causes a decreased sense of smell (anosmia) and halitosis (especially in pediatric patients), and may exacerbate asthma due to mucosal inflammation of the nasal and paranasal sinus cavities.